ApacheThunder/EZP_Bootstrap/README.md

 Do not run official fw v1.06 or newer on the cart again in the future.
 Doing so will require a repeat of this process if you want to flash a new custom rom to it agian.

+Also if you wish to keep the ntrboot section functional be sure to preserve the copy of ntrboot image stored at 0x253400 and a copy of the first 0x200 bytes of the FIRM image also exists at 0x2400.

+Because EZP does not appear to store any blowfish keys in the flashrom image, they are hardcoded so only 3DS ntrboot can be used with this cart.
+It can't be updated to use DSi ntrboot unfortunately.

 # License
 Note: While the GPL license allows you to distribute modified versions of this program it would be appreciated if any improvements are contributed to devkitPro.
 Ultimately the community as a whole is better served by having a single official source for tools, applications and libraries.